Islandora-Labs/islandora_simple_map/modules/islandora_simple_map_kml/README.md

 ## To do

+* Use a KML parsing library to convert the KML data to GeoJSON and add it to maps, instead of using Google Maps' JS API KmlLayer() method, which uses a hosted service and hence requires publicly-available URLs.
-* Decide on approach for collections - extract KML from each object's datastreams in the collection, or just the collection's?
+* Decide on the approach for collections - extract KML from each object's datastreams in the collection, or just the collection's?

 ## Development and feedback